norhe/network-aws/README.md

 # network-aws module

-Creates a standard VPC that includes:
+Creates a standard network in AWS that includes:

+- One VPC
 - Three public subnets
 - Three private subnets
 - One NAT Gateway in each public subnet